CCSCovenant/FocalLengthBasedDepthEstimation/README.md

 # FocalLengthBasedDepthEstimation
 ## idea:
-with multiply imgs taking from single camera in different focal length. we can estimate the distance of a object to the camera with thier frequency imformation.
+with multiply imgs taking from single camera in different focal length. we can estimate the distance of a object to the camera with thier frequency information.

--> due to taking multiply imgs from the single camera at same time is not very practical in many case, we may taking a video sequence with focal length being a periodic function and use tempoal method to recover depth infromation in a small range of frame.
+-> due to taking multiply imgs from the single camera at same time is not very practical in many case, we may taking a video sequence with focal length being a periodic function and use tempoal method to recover depth information in a small range of frame.

 -> here we introduced an assumption that object in our sence is not moving very quick.